Consultation has concluded

 • Have you done any modelling on the proposed energy storage proposal (ENER-02).
 Although it is true nationally that more storage is needed to support greater use of variable renewable energy, this is not really the case in Tas where our predominant use of hydro power means that the system provides almost free storage, simply by generating less hydro when wind and solar resources are high.
 What would be the business case for HCC to invest in additional storage at the local level (unless it can be done 'behind the meter' in conjunction with local PV or wind generation).

-JackGilding asked about 4 years ago
+JackGilding asked over 4 years ago

 Hi Jack